awsdocs/amazon-sagemaker-developer-guide/doc_source/fact-machines.md

 ## EC2 Instance Recommendation<a name="fm-instances"></a>

 We recommend training and inference with CPU instances for both sparse and dense datasets\.
 In some circumstances, training with GPUs on dense data might provide some benefit\.
+Training with GPUs is available only on dense data\.
+Use CPU instances for sparse data\.

 + [Input/Output Interface](#fm-inputoutput)